souvikinator/souvikinator/README.md

 <h2>👋 Hello There!</h2>
 <img align="right" src="https://media.giphy.com/media/fqypN5YvaPLpRRm2xU/giphy.gif" width="150px" alt="supercalifragilisticexpialidocious"/>

-Your friendly developer and IT undergrad, love making things, figuring out their underhood functioning and also like teaching.
-I try to solve problems around me with current knowledge and skillset(check out my repos) .
-Apart from smashing the keyboard and typing colored text on dark background, I also like doodling as a hobby.
+Your friendly developer and IT undergrad, love to solve realworld problems, figuring out underhood functioning and also like teaching a little bit 🤏.
+Making developer tools in general and automating stuff is a go to for me.
+Apart from smashing the keyboard and typing colored text on dark background, you can find me reading books, solving CTFs, music, brainstormig and doodling.
 Exploring and learning a lot every day.
 <br />

 <p>